lleslie137/CV_FP_11/readme.md

 IEEE Deepfake Detection Application.
 <br>
 ## Deployment
 Final model deployment uses the model from VisionTransformer.py.
-Model is deployed using Streamlit application to allow users to upload images, which the model will classify as real or deepfaked.
+The model is deployed using a Streamlit application that allow users to upload images, which will be classified as a real or deepfake image.
+Attention weights are extracted from the last layer of the model that are then used to generate a heatmap.
+The heatmap is overlaid onto the original image to highlight parts of the image that contributed the most to the model's decision.
+The heatmap provides visual feedback to the user, showing which regions influenced the prediction, thus, increasing the user's trust in the model's decision
 <br><br>
 Link to Streamlit app: https://comvisfp11.streamlit.app/